Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 This is where the WP Mail SMTP plugin comes in.
 It allows you to send WordPress emails via SMTP by entering your SMTP credentials.

-WP Mail SMTP is the most popular SMTP solution for WordPress, currently used by over 2 million websites.
+WP Mail SMTP is the most popular SMTP solution for WordPress and is currently used by over 3 million websites.
 It’s maintained by the same team as WPForms.

-There is also a free WP Mail SMTP lite version which is also fully functional and can be used with any WordPress hosting company or third-party SMTP service provider.
+There is also a free WP Mail SMTP lite version that is fully functional and can be used with any WordPress hosting company or third-party SMTP service provider.

-The premium version of the WP Mail SMTP pro supports all the top SMTP service providers and works with any WordPress hosting company that offers email accounts.
+The premium version of the WP Mail SMTP plugin supports all the top SMTP service providers and works with any WordPress hosting company that offers email accounts.

 It also comes with powerful features like email logs, email controls, priority support, and a white glove setup.